Last updated on May 22nd, 2026

 In the map above, clearly the yellow states are the Western states, the orange states are the true ‘Midwest’, the blue states are the middle states, the green states are actually the ‘Mideast’, and the pink states are the Eastern states.
 This is basic geography.

-Most of the 12 states that the Census calls the Midwest aren’t located geographically in the ‘middle west’ of the country, they’re in the ‘middle east’.
+None of the 12 states that the Census calls the Midwest are actually located geographically in the ‘middle west’ of the country, they’re in the ‘middle east’.
 (Not to be confused with the perpetually war-torn region of the world.)

 Short answer: It’s an old term.

 Long answer: When the moniker was adopted, the country was young, and didn’t yet stretch from coast to coast, so anything west of the Appalachians was thought of as the Western frontier.
-Hence, the states currently in the middle of the country (like the Dakotas) were the actual far West back then.
-As the country continued to expand westward, the states formerly known as the West became the Midwest (because they were no longer truly West).
+Hence, the states currently in the middle of the country (like the Dakotas) were the actual Far West back then.
+As the country continued to expand westward (think late 1800s), the states formerly known as the West became the Midwest (because they were no longer truly the West).

 Fast forward to today, however, and this antiquated term no longer makes any sense.
 On the flip side, if people who live in the Mideast identify as Midwesterners, who am I to argue?
 They’re certainly allowed to choose their own geographical orientation. 🤷🤷♀️🤷♂️